SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/02-install-insight-apps/README.md

     * SAP_WCI - This space contains all the analytic models that form the foundation of the SAC stories.
     * SAP_S4H - This space contains all the modelling artifacts required to build the analytic models, such as views, data access controls etc.
     * SAP_S4H_ING - This space contains all the local tables and their corresponding replication flows.
 The data from the data products reside in these local tables.  <br/>

+> [!NOTE]
+> The new version of the insight app does not require its own ingestion space.
+It reuses the ingestion space that is used for all data product installation.
+The SAP_S4H_ING space is obsolete as of Wave 9.
+If the tenant has updated to the new version of the insight app, you will not see this space.

 ![content](images/dspSacContent.png)